Coventry Blitz: Coventry and Ultra

-In his 1974 book The Ultra Secret, Group Captain F. W. Winterbotham asserted that the British government had advance warning of the attack from Ultra: intercepted German radio messages encrypted with the Enigma cipher machine and decoded by British cryptanalysts at Bletchley Park.
+In his 1974 book The Ultra Secret, Group Captain F. W. Winterbotham asserted that the British government had advance warning of the attack from Ultra; intercepted German radio messages encrypted with the Enigma cipher machine and decoded by British cryptanalysts at Bletchley Park.
 He further claimed that Winston Churchill ordered that no defensive measures should be taken to protect Coventry, lest the Germans suspect that their cipher had been broken.
-Winterbotham was a key figure for Ultra and supervised the "Special Liaison Officers" who delivered Ultra material to field commanders.

-However, Winterbotham's claim has been rejected by other Ultra participants and by historians.
+Winterbotham was a key figure for Ultra and supervised the Special Liaison Officers who delivered Ultra material to field commanders.
+Winterbotham's claim has been rejected by other Ultra participants and by historians.
 They state that while Churchill was indeed aware that a major bombing raid would take place, no one knew what the target would be.

+A few days before the attack, Ultra had identified Mondschein Sonate (Moonlight Sonata) as a probable code for a planned group of attacks on three possible targets over several possible days.
+The targets had the code names Einheitpreis, Regenschirm and Korn.
+The day before the Coventry raid, a prisoner mentioned Regenschirm (umbrella), which was assumed to mean umbrella man (Neville Chamberlain) who was born in Birmingham, it would be bombed on 19/20 November.
+Einheitpreis (unit-price) was identified later, which was tied to sixpence at Woolworths, meaning Wolverhampton.
+Korn was unidentified.
 Peter Calvocoressi was head of the Air Section at Bletchley Park, which translated and analysed all deciphered Luftwaffe messages.
-He wrote: "Ultra never mentioned Coventry. ...
+He wrote "Ultra never mentioned Coventry. ...
 Churchill, so far from pondering whether to save Coventry or safeguard Ultra, was under the impression that the raid was to be on London".

-Scientist Reginald Victor Jones, who led the British side in the Battle of the Beams, wrote that "Enigma signals to the X-beam stations were not broken in time" and that he was unaware that Coventry was the intended target.
-Furthermore, British were yet unaware that Luftwaffe moved from their pilots manually listening of the signals to an automatic narrow-band receiver on board, and that caused jamming countermeasures to be ineffective.
+The scientist R. V. Jones, who led the British side in the Battle of the Beams, wrote that "Enigma signals to the X-beam stations were not broken in time" and that he was unaware that Coventry was the intended target.
+The British were yet unaware that the Luftwaffe had moved from their pilots manually listening to the signals to an automatic narrow-band receiver on board, which caused jamming counter-measures to be ineffective.
 Jones also noted that Churchill returned to London that afternoon, which indicated that Churchill believed that London was the likely target for the raid.